Ncookiez/snowball-stats/README.md

 - Top 5 richest xSNOB holders.

 ### Compounder Stats:
 - Number of unique wallets that interacted with our compounding strategies.
-(Not added yet)
 - Number of unique wallets that interacted with our compounding strategies in the last 30 days.
-(Not added yet)
 - Number of unique wallets that interacted with our compounding strategies in any given period of time.
 (Not added yet)

 ---